Muhammad Akram: Biography

 In 1956, he was enlisted in the Pakistan Army and posted with the 8th Punjab Regiment near India-Pakistan border.

 In 1959, Muhammad Akram was selected to attend the Pakistan Military Academy but only spent a semester after being deployed in East-Pakistan as a Naik (equivalent to Corporal).

 He received commission in the Army through his years of attendance at the army's OCS in Jhelum in 1961 in the Frontier Force Regiment, and was attached to the East Pakistan Rifles from 1963 to 1965.

+He was commissioned in the Frontier Force Regiment of Pakistan Army on 13 October 1963.

 In 1965, Capt.
 Akram was stationed in different parts of the West-Pakistan before being deployed in East-Pakistan as a quartermaster with the Frontier Force Regiment till 1967–68.

 Nishan-e-Haider action

 In 1968–70, Maj.
 Akram served with the 4th battalion posted with the Frontier Force Regiment, eventually becoming its second-in-command by 1971.

-During the east Pakistan War of 1971, the 4th FF Regiment, which at that time was commanded by then Lt.
+During the Indo-Pakistani war of 1971, the 4th FF Regiment, which at that time was commanded by then Lt.
 Col. Muhammad Mumtaz Malik, was placed in the forward area of the Hilli Municipality (under Hakimpur Upazila, Dinajpur District), in what was then East Pakistan.
 The regiment came under continuous and heavy air, artillery and armour attacks from the Indian Army.
 Despite enemy superiority in both numbers and firepower, Akram and his men repulsed many attacks, inflicting heavy casualties on the enemy.
-He was killed in action in the attack and was posthumously awarded the Nishan-e-Haider, Pakistan's highest military honour.
+He was killed in action in the battle on 5 December 1971 and was posthumously awarded the Nishan-e-Haider, Pakistan's highest military honour.

 He was buried in the village of Boaldar, Thana/Upozila-Hakimpur (Banglahilly), District-Dinajpur.
-There is a monument, Major Akram Shaheed Memorial, in the midst of Jhelum city.
+There is a monument, Major Muhammad Akram Shaheed Memorial, in the middle of Jhelum city.